Centro de Estudios Puertorriqueños

 El Centro, the Center for Puerto Rican Studies or Centro de Estudios Puertorriqueños, is a university-based research institute whose mission is to produce, facilitate, and disseminate interdisciplinary research about the experiences of Puerto Ricans in the U.S. and to collect, preserve, and provide access to archival and library resources documenting the history and culture of Puerto Ricans.
 To complement these core activities, Centro sponsors a year-round program of educational and cultural activities.

-Location

-Since 1983, Centro has been housed at 695 Park Avenue, Rm.
-E1429, New York, NY 10065 at Hunter College, City University of New York (CUNY).
+Since 1983, Centro has been housed at Hunter College of the City University of New York (CUNY).

 History

 Founded in 1973 by a coalition of faculty, students, and community leaders, Centro works closely with a network of education, research, archival, and community-based partners.
 Centro has been housed at Hunter College since 1983; however, it is a CUNY-wide research center.
 Centro staff guide and mentor Puerto Rican and other students, assist and advise community organizations and other research institutions and serve on local and national committees concerned with issues of social, economic, educational and cultural policy.
 In addition, CUNY faculty and staff with interests in Puerto Rican and Latino studies are invited to partner with Centro, where they utilize its extensive resources.
 Centro has been a founding member of the Inter-University Program for Latino Research (IUPLR) since 1989.
 The IUPLR, currently composed of 23 affiliate centers, is the most extensive consortium of Latino research centers in the United States.